danielkellyio/danielkelly.io/content/blog/renderless-vue-dialog.md

         return state
     },

-    // The alert function simply set's some state and then returns our dialog promise alert(message){
+    // The alert function simply sets some state and then returns our dialog promise alert(message){
         state.type = 'alert'
         state.message = message